specflare/specflare.github.io/_posts/2021-02-23-Kubernetes-commands-cheatsheet.md

 ---

 This is intended to be a curated list of the most often used Kubernetes (kubectl) commands.
-I assume you already have some knowledge with the basic Kubernetes building blocks: Nodes, Pods, Deployments, ReplicaSets, etc.
+I assume you already have some knowledge of the basic Kubernetes building blocks: Nodes, Pods, Deployments, ReplicaSets, etc.
-For some of the commands I will also include their output in part or in full.
+For some commands I will also include their output in part or in full.

 ## Getting information about the Kubernetes API (Kubernetes objects that you can configure)
 ```bash